Cylindrical cosmological simulations with StePS: Algorithm

 is the dark energy density parameter.
-In Chevallier-Polarski-Linder (CPL) parameterization \citep{2001IJMPD..10..213C, 2003PhRvL..90i1301L}, the $w_{DE}(a)$ dark energy equation of state parameter is written as
+In a Chevallier-Polarski-Linder (CPL) parametrisation \citep{2001IJMPD..10..213C, 2003PhRvL..90i1301L}, the $w_{DE}(a)$ dark energy equation of state parameter is written as

 where $w_0$ and $w_a$ are free parameters of the model.
-The $w_a=0$ corresponds to the $w$CDM model, while the cosmological constant (\lcdm) is recovered when $w_0=-1$ and $w_a=0$ in this parametrization.
-For the \lcdm, $w$CDM, and general CPL cosmologies, the scale factor $a(t)$ is determined by solving Eq.~\ref{eq:Friedmann} with fourth-order Runge–Kutta method in our \StePS implementation.
+The $w_a=0$ corresponds to the $w$CDM model, while the cosmological constant (\lcdm) is recovered when $w_0=-1$ and $w_a=0$ in this parametrisation.
+For the \lcdm, $w$CDM, and general CPL cosmologies, the scale factor, $a(t)$, is determined by solving Eq.~\ref{eq:Friedmann} with a fourth-order Runge-Kutta method in our \StePS implementation.
 This Friedmann solver uses the same timestep length as the \Nbody integrator.
 Our current implementation also supports the use of tabulated expansion histories, which can be loaded from an ASCII file.
 When using these tabulated histories, the code interpolates between the provided values.
-The interpolation scheme can be configured to use linear, quadratic, or cubic methods.
+The interpolation scheme can be configured to use linear, quadratic, or cubic algorithms.

-\subsection{Force Calculation}
+\subsection{Force calculation}

 To solve Eq.~\ref{eq:ComovingEquationsOfMotionCylindrical}, we have to calculate the acceleration of each particle at every timestep.
 The calculation of the Hubble drag and the boundary term scales with $\mathcal{O}(N)$, where $N$ is the total number of particles in the simulation.
 The gravitational interaction between the particles is considerably more complex, since a naive approach requires evaluating all pairwise forces, leading to a computational cost of $\mathcal{O}(N^2)$.